roman-bagdasarian/Peaked-Circuits/README.md

 **Peaked circuits** are pre-constructed quantum circuits with a non-uniform measurement distribution.
 They are designed so that one specific bitstring has significantly higher probability (for example, `O(1)`) than typical alternatives with exponentially small probability.

-They were introduced by [Scott Aaronson][1] as a path toward verifiable quantum advantage.
+They were introduced by [Scott Aaronson](https://doi.org/10.48550/arXiv.2404.14493) as a path toward verifiable quantum advantage.
 Well-designed peaked circuits can look random, similar to circuits used in quantum supremacy-style benchmarks, but they are far easier to verify: run the circuit and check whether the hidden peak bitstring appears at the expected elevated rate.

-## History
+## History of Developments

 - April 2024: Scott Aaronson and Yuxuan Zhang introduced peaked circuits as a benchmark class for quantum computers.
 - April 2025: The first Peaked Circuits Hackathon took place at Yale.
-- January 2026: BlueQubit introduced HQAP circuits ([Heuristic Quantum Advantage with Peaked Circuits][2]).
+- January 2026: BlueQubit introduced HQAP circuits ([Heuristic Quantum Advantage with Peaked Circuits](https://doi.org/10.48550/arXiv.2510.25838)).

 ## How Peaked Circuits Work
 Peaked circuits are expressed in OpenQASM ([`.qasm` format](https://en.wikipedia.org/wiki/OpenQASM)).
 Each circuit prepares a quantum state with one hidden bitstring that is intentionally more likely to be measured.